 17. You may only have one active Haves & Wants post at any given time.
-You may not “bump” your post more than once within the space of 24 hours.
+You may not “bump” your post more than once within the space of 24 hours, and you can not “bump” within 24 hours of posting.
 Where ever possible, please do not try to “bump” your posts, instead find other posts that have items you want and comment on that post with a link to your Haves & Wants document.

 18. Please note that members will try to message you with offers, their messages might be in the “Others” folder of your Messages and not your “Inbox“.

 19. Members are expected to treat one another as they would like to be treated themselves.
 Please be polite, considerate, and above all respectful.
 Please refrain from trolling, provoking, or baiting other members and abide by all admin requests.

 Any breach of this may lead to a suspension and/or banning from the Manaleak mtgUK community network.

 20. If you can not resolve trade/sale issues you maybe having with each other on this group please refer to an admin (that’s what they are here for).
 The admins will try and open a dialogue with both parties to resolve any issues.
 If the party in question refuses to work with the admins to resolve the issue they will face suspension (still on the group but named and not to be traded with).